-Corriente is currently about halfway through the first phase of 16000 metres of drilling on the Panantza project.
-This is the start of a planned two-year program to complete a feasibility study at Panantza and San Carlos, which is designed to incorporate the Panantza and San Carlos concessions into a single large copper development opportunity with aggregate inferred resources of 1.05 billion tonnes at a grade of 0.63% copper.
-As the two mineralized centres are only four kilometres apart, the plan will be to provide a single processing facility for both open pits with concentrator mill throughputs of up to 150,000 tonnes/day.
+The Panantza and San Carlos projects are located approximately 40 km north of the Mirador Project.
+Corriente was about halfway through the first phase of 16 000 metres of drilling on the Panantza project when activities were suspended as part of the Mirador Project suspension order.
+The drilling was the start of a planned two-year program to complete a feasibility study at Panantza and San Carlos, which is designed to incorporate the Panantza and San Carlos concessions into a single large copper development opportunity with aggregate inferred resources of 1.1 billion tonnes at a grade of 0.62% copper.
+As the two mineralized centres are only four kilometres apart, the plan will be to provide a single processing facility for both open pits with concentrator mill throughputs of up to 90,000 tonnes/day.